bvinoth186/notes/cheat.md

 - EC2
   - 5 elastic ip address
   - uptime SLA for EC2 and EBS - 99.95
+  - 20 EC2 instances per region (depends on the family).
+New accounts may start with lower limit.
+Can be increased by contacting AWS
 - S3
   - 100 buckets per account – can increase by contacting AWS
   - No limit